If you follow the blog on Instagram you may have heard about my the personal challenge I set myself to upcycle two of my husband’s old dress shirts.

 This last one was made in desperation at the end of my personal challenge to myself when I was thinking to myself ‘how do I still have scraps left over!’!

 I started with a slightly tarnished collar shaped necklace that I’ve had for ages.
-I always liked the shape of it but because it was just costume jewellery it wasn’t looking its best anymore.
+I always liked the shape of it but because it was just costume jewelry it wasn’t looking its best anymore.

 I took my scraps of fabric and wrapped them around the existing necklace pieces and sewed them to the back.
 Very similar to how I made these fabric wrapped bangles.